Manatee Elementary Friends and Supporters

 - Earn scout badges and rank!

 In Cub Scouts, boys grow into their very best.
 It’s fun, hands-on learning and achievement that puts kids in the middle of the action and prepares them for today, and later in life.
 Interested?
-Call 941-962-4547, or visit Cub Scouts of America and Cub Scout Pack 111.
+Call 941-962-4547, or visit Cub Scouts of America.

 Bradenton Police Department